-The Department of Agriculture, Water and the Environment (the department) is responsible for managing the risk associated with the movement of all domestic bulk in-ship agricultural commodities on board international vessels.
+The department is responsible for managing the risk associated with the movement of all domestic bulk in-ship agricultural commodities on board international vessels.

 Bulk vessels can harbour exotic pests and plant diseases such as Karnal bunt, which if introduced into Australia, could have the potential to severely impact Australia’s agricultural sector, natural environment and economy.